PostHog/posthog.com/contents/tutorials/sentry-plugin-tutorial.md

 Sentry is an excellent error-monitoring tool with specialist tools for investigating issues such as slow API calls or database queries, yet lacks the tools to analyse these issues in terms of company metrics.

-In this tutorial we’ll demonstrate how connecting PostHog and Sentry enables you to correlate errors in Sentry with other product metrics, and to debug issues more easily.
+In this tutorial, we’ll demonstrate how connecting PostHog and Sentry enables you to correlate errors in Sentry with other product metrics, and to debug issues more easily.

 ## Step 1: Connect PostHog with Sentry